Steventon, Hampshire

 Steventon is a village and a civil parish with a population of about 250 in north Hampshire, England.
-Situated 7 miles south-west of the town of Basingstoke, between the villages of Overton, Oakley and North Waltham, it is close to Junction 7 of the M3.
+Situated 7 miles south-west of the town of Basingstoke, between the villages of Overton, Oakley and North Waltham, it is close to Junction 7 of the M3 motorway.

-Steventon is the birthplace of Jane Austen.
+It was the birthplace of the author Jane Austen.

 History

-The community is listed in the Domesday book of 1086 as a manor but a church is not mentioned.
+The community is listed in the Domesday Book of 1086 as a manor but a church is not mentioned.

 Steventon is best known as the birthplace of the author Jane Austen, who lived there from 1775 to 1801, when she moved to Bath with her parents.
 Though the Rectory in which she wrote Pride and Prejudice, Northanger Abbey and Sense and Sensibility was pulled down around 1824, the site is still marked by an old lime tree that is believed to have been planted by her eldest brother, James, who took over the parish from his father.
-An excavation in 2011 was able to find and map the site of the former rectory and recovered some artifacts.
+An excavation in 2011, directed by Debbie Charlton, of Archeo Briton, was able to find and map the site of the former rectory and recovered some artefacts.
 The site is also designated by a fenced area and a warning sign.